 Some communities gather together to put on a trunk-or-treat, where kids go to this event and walk around to people who give them candy in what is set up to be a safe environment.

 4. Halloween Fright Night

 Have older kids, or simply a kid who really enjoys scary stuff?
 Take them to the local haunted house or ghost tour on Halloween.
-Some ghost houses even have a good fairy who will walk wit the younger kids so they aren't super scared during the haunted walk-through (though I was still scared, even with the fairy when I was a kid).
+Some ghost houses even have a good fairy who will walk with the younger kids so they aren’t super scared during the haunted walk-through.

 5. Amusement Park Mania